xsgordon/kubevirt-minishift-demo/README.md

 As pulling the images and starting them takes some time, particularly on conference wifi, this is typically a step to perform before the demonstration so that time is focused instead on what the resultant setup can actually do.

+Once the system is ready, use the provided YAML files to (re)create the examples in the `kubevirt-demo` namespace that will be selected when `demo.sh` ends.
+To clean-up the examples you can use `clean.sh`.
+This will only remove newly created entities generated from the YAML files in the current namespace.
+It will not clean up the MiniShift instance or other KubeVirt entities like the CRDs.

 Inventory
 ---------